Judith Coyle Editorial

 Some clients have been with me for many years, like motorcycle writer/adventurer, Gordon G May; Fiona Frank, niece and champion of Glasgow artist, Hannah Frank (1908–2008), and Katie Jenkins, who ran flynnthedog pet supply business, created Dog Hair Day shampoo and founded V2Pi, a virtual assistant business.

-Some sought intermittent help: Lancaster & District Chamber of Commerce; John Elles, artist; James Mackie, musician and interiors specialist (now full-time artist); Graham Lowe, artist; Others need me for affordable one-off projects or short-term help.During the pandemic it was Royal Enfield’s 120th Anniversary.
-Working for the brand manager I put together a small team of editors.
+Some sought intermittent help: Lancaster & District Chamber of Commerce; John Elles, artist; James Mackie, musician and interiors specialist (now full-time artist); Graham Lowe, artist; Others need me for affordable one-off projects or short-term help.During Royal Enfield’s 120th Anniversary I worked for the brand manager and put together a small team of editors.
 We rewrote, edited and proofread around 100 heritage and technical stories for this international motorcycling company.
 These stories form a permanent archive and became four books.As a journalist my work appeared in local and regional media such as Lancashire Life as well as in magazines such as Period Living and Computer Music.TESTIMONIALS: